-Dennis Hamblin / Orthopaedic Services
+Dennis Hamblin / Orthopedic Services

 An avid hiker and skier, Dennis Hamblin had been dealing with lower back and groin pain since his sophomore year in high school.
 The pain was tolerable, though limiting, until two years ago when Dennis aggravated what he thought was a long-time groin injury while skiing.
 The pain intensified to the point where skiing was impossible and simple odd jobs around the house would leave his body aching.
 Dennis had had enough and saw a doctor who diagnosed him with femoral-acetabular impingement (FAI).
-Dennis was referred to Tri-City Medical Center’s Dr. Harish Hosalkar, an orthopaedic surgeon specializing in hip preservation surgeries, who was able to relieve his debilitating pain and allow him to get back to the active lifestyle he loved.
+Dennis was referred to Tri-City Medical Center’s Dr. Harish Hosalkar, an orthopedic surgeon specializing in hip preservation surgeries, who was able to relieve his debilitating pain and allow him to get back to the active lifestyle he loved.

 Magie Pledger / Oncology Services

 Magie Pledger is an employee of Tri-City Medical Center, who was suddenly diagnosed with breast cancer at the age of 47.
 Through the course of treatment, her bravery and determination guided her through the toughest time of her life.
 Today, thanks to a routine mammogram performed at the Women’s Diagnostic Center at Tri-City Medical Center, she’s a cancer survivor with so much to live for.
 She is a pure symbol of hope for anyone living with breast cancer today.

 Hear the inspiring story…

 Mike Connolly, age 56, rode his bicycle to work each day.
 Yet it was during a simple breakfast, not a strenuous bike ride, that Mike’s heart suddenly stopped beating, robbing his brain of oxygen for more than 10 minutes.